 CC has since gone on to have three healthy kittens via the natural method, and the research that led to her creation became the foundation for a California-based pet cloning company called Genetic Savings & Clone, Inc.

-CC recently celebrated her tenth birthday and has shown no signs of ill health.
-She continues to live with her mate, Smokey, and their three children in a heated two-story cat mansion complete with catwalks, porch, and enclosed play area.
+CC celebrated her 15th birthday in 2017 and had shown no signs of ill health at that time.
+She continued to live with her mate, Smokey, and their three children in a heated two-story cat mansion complete with catwalks, porch, and enclosed play area.
 This home was built by researcher Dr. Duane C. Kraemer, who was among those involved in CC’s creation.